About me

 There is probably a good reason, that my practice is usually full, and that most people come to see me for help with Addictions, Anxiety, Physical Problems Inc. sexual, Trauma symptoms, Traumatic experiences, Attachment & Binging behaviours.

-I'm not a therapist who rigidly sticks to a certain protocol or single model (although IFS Therapy theory informs all of my work), I don't get all judgmental and critical when you're not doing therapy the therapists' way, i.e you're not fitting into the model of therapy they are trained in, or it's simply not going how the therapist wants it to go.
+I'm not a therapist who rigidly sticks to a certain protocol, or single model (although IFS Therapy theory is at the heart of all of my work), I don't get all judgmental and critical when you're not doing therapy the therapists' way, i.e you're not fitting into the model of therapy they are trained in, or it's simply not going how the therapist wants it to go.

-I believe that in the field of psychotherapy and healing you cannot possibly know everything, we can only know the 'tip of the iceberg' and this is why my training has expanded to many different trauma approaches, I am constantly learning to be adaptive to each of my clients.
+I believe that in the field of psychotherapy and healing you cannot possibly know everything, we can only know the 'tip of the iceberg' and this is why my training has expanded to many trauma approaches, I am constantly learning to be adaptive to each of my clients, as they are the ones who have had to be adaptive in the past.

 If a therapist is only trained in only one model, then this can be a narrow view of how healing and recovery can take place.